hyderhasnain/JourneyToDayOneImporter/README.md

 # Journey to Day One Importer

+**NOTE: This fork is based on the original developed by user camflint.
+My updated code is in file j2d_hyder.py.
+My updated code allows all formatting in the original Journey file, which is stored as HTML, to be converted correctly to the Markdown formatting used by Day One.
+In my testing, the original code stripped out this formatting.**

+**The following are the contents of camflint's original README.
+In order to run the code in this fork, use j2d_hyder.py instead of j2d.py**

+---

 > **NOTICE**: I am not affiliated with the companies behind these applications.
 I created this script for my own use.
 Use at your own discretion.

 A command-line tool to migrate your Journey entries to Day One.